benhoyt/prig/README.md

 If you want a real, POSIX-compatible version of AWK for use in Go programs, see my [GoAWK](https://github.com/benhoyt/goawk) project.

-Prig was based on [rp](https://github.com/c-blake/cligen/blob/master/examples/rp.nim), a similar idea for Nim written by TODO.
+Prig was based on [rp](https://github.com/c-blake/cligen/blob/master/examples/rp.nim), a similar idea for Nim written by [c-blake](https://github.com/c-blake).

 Prig is licensed under an open source [MIT license](https://github.com/benhoyt/prig/blob/master/LICENSE.txt).